 How to support a friend who's depressed

-“If you notice something might be up, check in with your friend and ask if everything’s OK,” says Dr Elena Touroni, a consultant psychologist and co-founder of The Chelsea Psychology Clinic.
+“If you notice something might be up, check in with your friend and ask if everything’s OK,” says Dr Elena Touroni, a consultant psychologist and co-founder of The Chelsea Psychology Clinic (opens in new tab).
 “By its very nature, depression is isolating, so don't take it personally if your friend doesn’t always pick up the phone or reply to your messages."

 She adds, "One of the symptoms of depression is that it can lead a person to lose interest in the activities they once enjoyed, but it’s these activities that can often help aid their recovery and help build confidence."

 It can be hard if you don't see someone very often so keep an eye out for key signs when you do see them, like social withdrawal, canceling plans they originally seemed excited about, and substance abuse like problematic drinking.
+These are also symptoms of various kinds of depression, so they may also need help to learn how to combat SAD - otherwise known as the 'winter blues'.

 "If you live nearby, see if you can encourage them to go on a gentle walk around the park, or if you live far from each other, watch your favorite TV shows together online or over Zoom," Dr Touroni says.